 Previously… on The Winter’s Tale:

 In the court of King Leontes of Sicilia, his friend King Polixenes of Bohemia readies to return to his own country after a nine-month stay in Sicilia.
-While Leontes is unsuccessful to convince his friend to say, Leontes’ pregnant wife Hermione is able to convince him.
-This spurs suspicions in Leontes’ mind, worrying him about being cuckolded by his friend.
-His lord Camillo admits that Polixenes has bowed to the “good queen’s entreaty” (I.ii.220).
-Leontes lays out his argument for his own cuckolding.
-The lord is incredulous, but in an attempt to calm down the king, Camillo tells the king that he will poison Polixenes that night.
+While Leontes is unsuccessful to convince his friend to say, Leontes’ pregnant wife Hermione is.
+This convinces Leontes that he’s been cuckolded by his friend.
+His lord Camillo is incredulous, but in an attempt to calm down the king, Camillo tells the king that he will poison Polixenes that night.
 Leontes leaves, and Camillo bemoans his state.
 Polixenes joins Camillo on stage, and a tormented Camillo explains the situation to Polixenes, urging him to flee the country.
 Polixenes agrees.